hyaku-dl/urasunday/docs/latest bump.md

 <h1 align="center" style="font-weight: bold">
     Latest Version Bump
 </h1>

-## 0.0.0.0-alpha.5
+## 0.0.0.0-beta.0

-Pre-release version bump.
+Pre-release identifier bump.

 ### <a href="#added" id="added">Added</a>

-- Loading screen for app initialization
+- Icon for .AppImage distribution of that app

+- Logging information to help debug the application

+- The app now reflects changes made on the configuration file on the app

-### <a href="#fixed" id="fixed">Fixed</a>
+### <a href="#changed" id="changed">Changed</a>

-- AppImages to be marked as AppImages (means that the config now goes on the config folder instead of the same directory as the AppImage)
+- Improved loading of the app, so that when the loading page is removed, the app is totally usable

+- Uses parts of private project (`whinee/snippets.py`) for the configuration of the app, and others